stevokk/react-places-autocomplete/README.md

 You can pass `clearItemsOnError` prop to indicate whether the autocomplete predictions should be cleared when `google.maps.places.PlacesServiceStatus` is not OK

+This will __NOT__ work when used in conjunction with the `onSearch` callback to due the nature of it's implementation causing a potentially already processed set of results to be passed back to `onSearch`, leading to possible duplicates and general loss of predictability.

 <a name="onSelect"></a>
 #### onSelect
 Type: `Function`